 - Any skirting boards or window ledges near the radiator

-Add these measurements to those we’ve noted above - an additional 5cm in width, 3cm in height and another 3cm in depth.
+Add these measurements to those we’ve noted above - an additional 5cm in width, 3cm in height, and another 3cm in depth.
 When measuring, particularly if your radiator stops near a window, make sure your cover won’t be pressed up against anything large.
-This may prevent it from sitting properly or even going into place.
-You may have to do some cutting as a result.
+This may prevent it from sitting properly or fitting in place.

 Why should I buy a radiator cover?

-There are many reasons why people choose to use a radiator cover, ranging from safety to more aesthetic reasons.
-We’ve picked out some of the key reasons to buy a radiator cover.
+There are many reasons why people choose to use a radiator cover, ranging from safety to aesthetic reasons.
+We’ve picked out some of the key reasons.

 Read more: How to Fit & Replace a Radiator